 It‘s a chilly morning; an hour before sunrise.
 I have arrived at Kencom bus stage.
-According to the text message I received from Loita Safari Trekk team, we are supposed to gather here before departure.
 I am geared up.
 I’ve got with me a small back pack that houses my snacks, water, juice, fruit, glucose, scarf, a t-shirt and sunglasses.
 I am wearing three quarter trousers, sports shoes, socks, a t-shirt and a hoodie.
 My spirit is high and I am ready to roll.
 It will be my 3rd time to hike up Mt.
 Longonot.

 The only difference this time is that I am so excited to go up and around the crater.
 I was here a little early.
 I see other people outside Bata shop on the Hilton building, but I can’t tell if they are supposed to come with us.
 So I cross over.
 If you’re not careful, you can join a group travelling to a very different location.
 My outgoing character makes me talk to several people here.
 They are also going hiking but to different places.
 Ngong Hills, Mt.
 Kenya, Kilimambogo, Elephant Hills and Kijabe were some of the hikes highlighted by the people I met.
 This movement of hikers is huge.
 People are more keen about keeping fit, although the agendas of hiking might be different from person to person.

-I receive a call from Leonard (the founder and owner of Loita Trekk Safaris) and he informs me that the pickup location has changed due to lack of parking space at Kencom.
+I receive a call from the organizer and he informs me that the pickup location has changed due to lack of parking space at Kencom.
 The new location is City Market on the upper side of CBD.
 So I walked to where the vehicles ferrying us to Longonot were parked.

 A 51 seater bus, an overland truck and a safari minivan were all heading to Longonot.
 This is a large crowd.
 At this point if anyone had thought they would be the only one not making it to the top, they were assured that from the entire crowd of 120 people, there must be someone Unfit.
 Its 7.00AM and the number of people here has now increased drastically.
-Leonard with the help of a guy they called Steve starts the formalities of checking us in.
+The organizers starts the formalities of checking us in.
 Surprisingly, only 4 people have not arrived.
 For such a large crown I was expecting more people to be late.
 They are informed via Whatsapp messenger that the convoy will be leaving in 10 min.
 Only 1 person is lucky to make it within the 10 min.
 The rest are lucky.
 We’re just going to have to leave without them.
 “This is cruel”, a lady sat next to me exclaimed.
-Steve heard this and he explained that, they could not keep 117 people who arrived on time and others (like me) earlier to wait for only 3 people whom they were not sure of their location.
+One of the organizers heard this and he explained that, they could not keep 117 people who arrived on time and others (like me) earlier to wait for only 3 people whom they were not sure of their location.

 A black, tight, fitting top showcasing the amazing works of God, white sports shoes, braided hair, a hat and sunglasses characterized the Lady I am seated with.
 She looks flawless and pretty.
 I kept asking myself why she needed to go hiking with a body in such good shape.
 I’m afraid to ask.
 So I let it go and concentrate on general topics that will build Kenya.